 What to expect from a french wedding?

 A typical French wedding starts with a ceremony.
-It could be a religious ceremony or a simple vows exchange ceremony officiated by your friend, your wedding planner or a dedicated celebrant.
-Normally it takes place at around 6-7 pm.
+It could be a religious ceremony or a non-religious celebration officiated by your friend, your wedding planner or a dedicated celebrant.
+Normally it takes place between 5 and 7 pm.

 After the dinner, guests are invited on the dance floor or in lounge area for those preferring to have a digestif and a cigar.